Best Nuzlocke Starters for Every Generation (Gen 1–9)

 Best Pick: Litten

 Incineroar's Intimidate after evolution is the best defensive passive in any Nuzlocke.
-Reduces all physical incoming damage by one stage.
-Darkest Lariat ignores totem boss stat boosts.
+Reduces all physical incoming damage by one stage — effectively giving your whole team more HP against physical attackers.
+Darkest Lariat ignores totem boss stat boosts, removing the primary threat of the Island Trial format.

 Best Pick: Grookey

 Rillaboom's Grassy Surge terrain halves Earthquake damage (common from Dynamax bosses).
-Drum Beating's mandatory Speed drop is free speed control.
-Sweeps Nessa and Melony.
+Drum Beating's mandatory Speed drop is free speed control against faster opponents.
+Sweeps Nessa and Melony cleanly.
+Grassy Terrain also provides passive healing each turn, significantly extending Rillaboom's effective HP over long fights.

 Best Pick: Sprigatito

 Meowscarada's 123 Speed makes it the fastest Gen 9 starter final-form.
-Flower Trick always crits, bypassing defensive stat changes from boss Pokémon.
+Flower Trick always crits, bypassing defensive stat changes from boss POKEMON.
 Covers early Water gyms cleanly.
+In Scarlet/Violet's open-world format, Meowscarada's speed lets you outpace encounters before they become threatening.

 General Nuzlocke Starter Strategy